 Even so, however, truly media-wise viewers will still want to avoid this OFFICE CHRISTMAS PARTY.

+OFFICE CHRISTMAS PARTY is a wildly raunchy comedy.
+The story follows the misadventures at the Chicago branch of a high-tech company called Zenotek.
+The branch may have to be closed due to the insanely intense sibling rivalry between the company’s female CEO, Carol, and her brother, Clay, who runs the branch.
+Carol has nixed all Christmas bonuses and the annual Christmas party.
+However, Clay finds a client, who likes to party and who can save the branch, but he has to keep the office Christmas party a secret from Carol.
 The filmmakers and cast handle the comic mayhem in OFFICE CHRISTMAS PARTY with energy, but the third act starts to feel exhausting.
 Though the movie’s well made for its genre, its pagan worldview has plenty of troubling, graphic content played for laughs.
 There’s abundant foul language and other lewd, graphic content, plus excessive substance abuse.
 However, OFFICE CHRISTMAS PARTY has some surprising moral, redemptive elements.
 Clay says a touching prayer at one point and eventually reconciles with Carol.
 Even so, truly media-wise viewers will still want to avoid this OFFICE CHRISTMAS PARTY.